Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 #### Example

-As a very simple example using an online z3 runner: https://jfmc.github.io/z3-play.
-This page also describes much more complex features of z3.
+As a very simple example using an online z3 runner: https://microsoft.github.io/z3guide/playground/Freeform%20Editing

 Let say that we have integers `a` and `b` with the following: